pythonarcade/arcade/doc/about/faq.rst

 Can Arcade run on...?
 ---------------------

-Yes: Windows, Mac, and Linux
+Windows, Mac, and Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Yes.
 Most hardware with an Intel or AMD processor from the last ten years will do fine.
 New :ref:`requirements_mac_mseries` can have some hiccups, but they generally work.

 .. _faq-raspi:

-Yes: Raspberry Pi 4 and 5
+Raspberry Pi 4 and 5
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The following Raspberry Pi models are known to work under Linux: